 Second-class levers:

-Resistive force lies between the fulcrum and applied muscle force.
+The resistive force lies between the fulcrum and the applied muscle force.

-Example: Standing calf raises, where the ball of the foot acts as the fulcrum, body weight provides the resistive force, and the calf muscles generate the applied force.
+Example: Standing calf raises, where the ball of the foot is the fulcrum, body weight is the resistive force, and the calf muscles provide the applied force.

-These levers typically provide a mechanical advantage, as the moment arm for muscle force is greater than that of the resistive force.
+These levers typically provide a mechanical advantage because the muscle-force moment arm is greater than the resistive-force moment arm.

 Second-class lever